tlevine/dada.pink/notes/retirement.rst

 my present expenses would be worth 20 years.
 Thus, I would need to work an

+## Semi-retirment
+I'll feel more comfortable not working if I have lots of savings, but it's sort of silly to try to save up everything at once.

-## Kids and stuff
+### Kids and stuff
 I haven't looked at all into what it costs to raise a child, but I figure that it's on the order of what it costs to raise an adult.
 Let's figure that I get married and hawe two kids.
 If the hypothetical partner and I contribute equal funds, I'll have to pay for two people (me and a kid) instead of just one.

-Let's figure that I need an additional $300,000 (30 years at $10,000 each) to do this.
-That would mean that I would need to work for an extra three to six years.
+This makes the necessary retirement funds a lot higher.

 ## Making money slowly
 I'll feel more comfortable retiring with lots of savings, but it kind of makes more sense for tax reasons to make money slowly.
-If I make something more like $30,000 per year, my taxes will be a lot lower.
+If I make something more like $30,000 per year, my taxes will be a lot lower; I could do much less work this way, but it means that I'll have to hope that this data bubble doesn't burst too badly.